Jury deliberations begin in trial of Idaho man charged in triple-murder case

 Chad Daybell’s son, Garth Daybell, told jurors he was home the night his mother died and that he heard no disturbance.
 He said he later felt like police officers and prosecutors were trying to pressure him to change his story, even threatening him with perjury charges at one point.

-Seventh District Judge Steven Boyce told the jury panel that they would be sequestered during deliberations, and he warned attorneys on both sides of the case to stay close to the courthouse in case jurors have questions or reach a verdict quickly.
+Seventh District Judge Steven Boyce told the jury panel that they would be sequestered during deliberations.
+Jurors deliberated for several hours before ending for the day and were to resume on Thursday.

 If jurors find Daybell guilty of the murder or conspiracy charges, then they will be tasked with deciding if the death penalty should be imposed.